What is a COLA?

 What kind of schools benefit most from a COLA?

-Schools in rain-prone climates, schools with growing enrolments that have outgrown their indoor spaces, and schools that need a single facility to serve sport, assembly, and community events benefit most from a COLA.
-Any school with 300 or more square metres of outdoor space that underperforms during wet or high-UV conditions is a strong candidate, regardless of whether it is primary, secondary, government, independent, or Catholic.
+Schools in rain-prone climates, those with growing enrolments that have outgrown their indoor spaces, and those needing a single facility to serve sport, assembly, and community events benefit most from a COLA.
+Any school with 300 or more square metres of underperforming outdoor space is a candidate, regardless of whether it is primary, secondary, government, independent, or Catholic.

 How does a COLA affect school timetabling?

 A weatherproof COLA gives schools timetable certainty by removing weather as a scheduling variable.
-PE, sport, assemblies, outdoor lessons, and events can be locked into the timetable year-round instead of being cancelled, moved indoors, or rearranged every time it rains.
-This reliability changes how staff plan, because they build programs around the space.
+PE, sport, assemblies, outdoor lessons, and events can be locked into the timetable year-round instead of being cancelled, moved indoors, or rearranged when it rains.
+In Sydney, this protects roughly 122 rainy days of programming annually, according to the Bureau of Meteorology.